Agat-7. What has been already done.

-In this post I’m going to show what has been done in the project.
+In this post, I will show what has been done in the project.

-First of all, an extension board for DE1, that contains a socket for 6502 CPU, was made.
+First, an extension board for DE1, which contains a socket for 6502 CPU, was made.
 I used a toner transfer method to make a PCB.
-The board connects straight to GPIO0 header on DE1 board:
+The board connects straight to the GPIO0 header on the DE1 board.

-CPU doesn’t require all pins of the header, so the rest ones have a connectors on the extension board for future use.
+CPU doesn’t require all header pins, so the rest have connectors on the extension board for future use.

 AGAT-7 video controller was made in FPGA with VHDL.
-Now it can to display all video modes of the computer.
-It uses a VGA output in 1024 x 728 x 65Hz mode for this purpose.
-Early AGAT-7 versions didn’t use luminance bit, so it was able to display only 8 colours.
-For compatability with all versions it is possible to turn on/off this bit (by the switch on DE1 board), so the controller can display 8 or 16 colours.
+Now it can display all video modes of the computer.
+It uses a 1024 x 728 x 65Hz VGA output for this purpose.
+Early AGAT-7 versions didn’t use luminance bit to display only eight colours.
+For compatibility with all versions, it is possible to turn on/off this bit (by the switch on the DE1 board), so the controller can display 8 or 16 colours.

 All ROMs are located in FPGA as well.
-It includes two char layouts, system monitor and floppy-drive controller program.
+It includes two char layouts, a system monitor and a floppy-drive controller program.

-All of 96Kbytes of RAM are allocated on SRAM chip on DE1 board.
+All of the 96Kbytes of RAM are allocated on the SRAM chip on the DE1 board.

-I2S encoder on DE1 board is used for type in/out, but I’m going to use an original schematic in the final version.
+The I2S encoder on the DE1 board is used for typing in/out, but I will use an original schematic in the final version.

-PS/2 keyboard is connected to DE1 and works as AGAT-7 keyboard.
-It is impossible to connect original keyboard yet.
+PS/2 keyboard is connected to DE1 and works as an AGAT-7 keyboard.
+It is impossible to connect the original keyboard yet.

-Audio output was made on a breadboard using modified original schematic.
+Audio output was made on a breadboard using a modified original schematic.

 140K floppy drive was made on a breadboard as well.
 Now it can read “nib” disk images from a FAT (16 or 32) formatted SD card.
-An image can be chose on 20х4 LCD display.
+An image can be chosen on a 20х4 LCD.
 Directories are supported.
-There is no support of long file names, to save a microcontroller memory.
-Also, it is inconvenient to work with long file names on a small LCD.
-Another limitation is not more than 80 files in a direcory.
-Dispite that I believe that it is enough (a collection of images can be splitted between directories), I’m going to increase this amount in the next version on STM32L microcontroller (it has twice more RAM).
+There is no support for long file names to save a microcontroller memory.
+Also, working with long file names on a small LCD is inconvenient.
+Another limitation is not more than 80 files in a directory.
+Despite that, I believe it is enough (a collection of images can be split between directories); I will increase this amount in the next version on the STM32L microcontroller (it has twice more RAM).
 Write mode to an image hasn’t been done yet: